Purpose

 TEST_TBL5.obclient> CREATE GLOBAL TEMPORARY TABLE TEST_TBL5(col1 INT) ON COMMIT DELETE ROWS;Create a table named

-REF_T2table as a foreign key.
-When aDELETEoperation affects rows in the child table that match the key values in the parent table, the key values are set to NULL.obclient> CREATE TABLE REF_T1(c1 INT PRIMARY KEY,C2 INT);obclient> CREATE TABLE REF_T2(c1 INT PRIMARY KEY,C2 INT,FOREIGN KEY(c2) REFERENCES ref_t1(c1) ON DELETE SET NULL);Create a RANGE + RANGE subpartitioned table named
+REF_T2table.
+When aDELETEoperation affects a key value in the parent table that matches a row in the child table, execute theSET NULLoperation.obclient> CREATE TABLE REF_T1(c1 INT PRIMARY KEY,C2 INT);obclient> CREATE TABLE REF_T2(c1 INT PRIMARY KEY, C2 INT,FOREIGN KEY(c2) REFERENCES ref_t1(c1) ON DELETE SET NULL);Create a non-templated range + range subpartitioned table named

 TEST_TBL7.obclient> CREATE TABLE TEST_TBL7 (col1 INT, col2 INT, col3 INT) PARTITION BY RANGE(col1) SUBPARTITION BY RANGE(col2) ( PARTITION p0 VALUES LESS THAN(100) ( SUBPARTITION p0_r1 VALUES LESS THAN(2019), SUBPARTITION p0_r2 VALUES LESS THAN(2020), SUBPARTITION p0_r3 VALUES LESS THAN(2021) ), PARTITION p1 VALUES LESS THAN(200) ( SUBPARTITION p1_r1 VALUES LESS THAN(2019), SUBPARTITION p1_r2 VALUES LESS THAN(2020), SUBPARTITION p1_r3 VALUES LESS THAN(2021) ), PARTITION p2 VALUES LESS THAN(300) ( SUBPARTITION p2_r1 VALUES LESS THAN(2019), SUBPARTITION p2_r2 VALUES LESS THAN(2020), SUBPARTITION p2_r3 VALUES LESS THAN(2021) ) );Create a table named

-obclient> CREATE SEQUENCE SEQ_PERSONIPTVSEQ START WITH 1 MINVALUE 1 MAXVALUE 10 INCREMENT BY 2 NOCYCLE NOORDER CACHE 30;obclient> SELECT LPAD(SEQ_PERSONIPTVSEQ.NEXTVAL,18,TO_CHAR(SYSDATE,'YYYY-MM-DD HH24:MI:SS')) FROM DUAL;The return result is as follows:
+obclient> CREATE SEQUENCE SEQ_PERSONIPTVSEQ START WITH 1 MINVALUE 1 MAXVALUE 10 INCREMENT BY 2 NOCYCLE NOORDER CACHE 30;obclient> SELECT LPAD(SEQ_PERSONIPTVSEQ.NEXTVAL,18,TO_CHAR(SYSDATE,'YYYY-MM-DD HH24:MI:SS')) FROM DUAL;The result is as follows:

-+----------------------------------------------------------------------------+ | LPAD(SEQ_PERSONIPTVSEQ.NEXTVAL,18,TO_CHAR(SYSDATE,'YYYY-MM-DDHH24:MI:SS')) | +----------------------------------------------------------------------------+ | 2025-04-08 19:35:1 | +----------------------------------------------------------------------------+obclient> CREATE TABLE FUNC_DEFAULT_TEST ( OID NUMBER(20,0) DEFAULT LPAD(SEQ_PERSONIPTVSEQ.NEXTVAL,18,TO_CHAR(SYSDATE,'YYYY-MM-DD HH24:MI:SS')) NOT NULL);Create a
++----------------------------------------------------------------------------+ | LPAD(SEQ_PERSONIPTVSEQ.NEXTVAL,18,TO_CHAR(SYSDATE,'YYYY-MM-DDHH24:MI:SS')) | +----------------------------------------------------------------------------+ | 2025-04-08 19:35:1 | +----------------------------------------------------------------------------+obclient> CREATE TABLE FUNC_DEFAULT_TEST ( OID NUMBER(20,0) DEFAULT LPAD(SEQ_PERSONIPTVSEQ.NEXTVAL,18,TO_CHAR(SYSDATE,'YYYY-MM-DD HH24:MI:SS')) NOT NULL);Create a replicated table named

 +------+ | C1 | +------+ | 1 | +------+Create a columnstore table named